ModusCreateOrg/capsule/README.md

 ###  CodeBuild - codebuild_project.cf

-Included in this project are two Codebuild clodu formation templates"
+Included in this project are two CodeBuild Cloud Formation templates:

 1. The template for Capsule itself
 2. A parameterized template for use with your own project.